khanstan/TikKok/README.md

 TODO:
+Add comments.
+Add Antiforgery for voting.
+Add sharing.
+Add Messaging.
 Implement avatars.
-Work on ffmpeg to convert uploaded videos to mp4 and get duration.
+Work on ffmpeg to convert uploaded videos to mp4.
 Work on UI - pagination, modals.

-Add User to Post.
+Use local vue, bootstrap-vue and axios.